Quanta-Naut/peargent/README.md

 print(result)
 ```

-For more examples and detailed documentation, visit the [Documentation](your-docs-url-here).
+For more examples and detailed documentation, visit [peargent.online](https://peargent.online).

 ## License